-Encardio Rite single point borehole extensometer is a geotechnical instrument devised to assist civil engineers and geologist in the measurement of deformation of rock mass and adjacent or surrounding soil.
-Coupled with anchor bolt load cell and tape extensometer, it makes for an essential piece of equipment for the complete monitoring of foundations, slopes & embankments and for studying the behaviour of rock around underground cavities, tunnels and mines.
+Encardio Rite single-point borehole extensometer is a geotechnical instrument devised to assist civil engineers and geologists in the measurement of deformation of rock mass and adjacent or surrounding soil.
+Coupled with an anchor bolt load cell and tape extensometer, it makes for an essential piece of equipment for the complete monitoring of foundations, slopes & embankments and for studying the behaviour of rock around underground cavities, tunnels, and mines.

-Encardio Rite Model EDS-64UD borehole extensometer is used for upward or downward sloping hole working with stainless steel or fibreglass connecting rods.
-It is capable to be installed in a borehole of φ 50 mm with a diameter at the mouth of borehole increased to 62 mm up to a depth of 200 mm.
+Encardio Rite Model EDS-64UD borehole extensometer is used for upward or downward-sloping holes working with stainless steel or fiberglass connecting rods.
+It is capable of being installed in a borehole of φ 50 mm with a diameter at the mouth of the borehole increased to 62 mm up to a depth of 200 mm.

 Let’s have a look at the application of borehole extensometer.